How to Picnic with Kids Without Losing Your Mind: Our 2026 UK Guide

 Think: mini festival.

-Already bringing our small-size colouring blanket?
-You’re sorted.
-Lightweight, foldable, and comes with its own washable pens.
-Perfect for solo quiet time or shared doodling.
-Use fruit or toy cars as paperweights in case of wind!
+Creative spot: Bring our Petiotes small-size colouring blanket?
+It's lightweight, foldable, and comes with its own washable markers—perfect for solo quiet time or shared doodling.

 5. Celebrate Your Time Too